CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 **setup_nml** section of **ice_in** (see :ref:`tabnamelist`).
 If ``history_file`` = ‘iceh’ then the
-filenames will have the form **iceh.[timeID].nc** or **iceh.[timeID].da**, depending on the output file format chosen in **cice.settings** (set ``ICE_IOTYPE``).
-The netCDF history files are CF-compliant; header information for data contained in the netCDF files is displayed with the command ``ncdump -h filename.nc``.
-Parallel netCDF output is available using the PIO library; the output file attribute ``io_flavor`` distinguishes output files written with PIO from those written with standard netCDF.
+filenames will have the form **iceh.[timeID].nc** or **iceh.[timeID].da**, depending on the output file format chosen.
 With binary files, a separate header file is written with equivalent information.
 Standard fields are output according to settings in the **icefields\_nml** section of **ice\_in** (see :ref:`tabnamelist`).